 Rice vinegar is a mild yet slightly sweet vinegar made from fermented rice.

-To start, into a small saucepan measure and add the 2 tablespoons sugar and 1/2 cup rice wine vinegar.
+In a small saucepan measure and add the 2 tablespoons sugar and 1/2 cup rice wine vinegar.

-Next bring it to a boil and then reduce to medium and simmer until syrupy.
+Bring it to a boil and then reduce to medium and simmer until syrupy.
 About 5 minutes.

 Then pour the vinegar syrup into a mixing bowl to cool.